microsoft/rnx-kit/packages/config/README.md

 ## Schema

-Package configuration is under the top-level `rnx-kit` entry in package.hson.
+Package configuration is under the top-level `rnx-kit` entry in package.json.
 It is of type `KitConfig`.

 ### `KitConfig`